 - The Futurama episodes "Mars University", "Bender Should Not Be Allowed on Television", and "Spanish Fry" all have different versions of the Theme Tune playing.

-- The Batman The Brave And The Bold episode "Joker: The Vile and The Villainous" has The Joker as the main character, and told about his team-up with another supervillain to fight Batman.
-Hence, the opening animation was changed to be about the Joker doing things that Batman usually does in the opening, and the short stinger before the opening credits was about Joker helping another supervillain instead of Batman helping a superhero.
+- The Batman: The Brave and the Bold episode "Joker: The Vile and The Villainous" has The Joker as the main character, and told about his team-up with another supervillain to fight Batman.
+Hence, the opening animation was changed to depict the Joker doing things that Batman usually does in the opening, with "HA HA HA" graffiti liberally applied to the usual text walls.
+The short stinger before the opening credits was about Joker helping another supervillain instead of Batman helping a superhero.

 - The intro to the Avengers: Earth's Mightiest Heroes episode "New Avengers" starts out like that used during the rest of the second season, until the time comes for all the Avengers to pose together.
 Instead, we see Captain America's shield fly across the screen, cutting to the New Avengers posing together.